 Zoom binoculars are one of the rarest types of binoculars on the market.
-They are versatile and very affordable, providing an optical compromise with multiple magnification levels in just one pair.
+Zoom binoculars are versatile and very affordable, providing an optical compromise with multiple magnification levels in just one pair of binoculars.
 Magnification, therefore, isn’t fixed and can be adjusted with a zoom-in and zoom-out system.
 When tracking the following object, you can easily change from low to high power in a matter of seconds, to get finer details and improve your visual experience.
 Zoom binoculars are mostly suitable for long-range observations such as marine applications and astronomy.
-They also come in handy when hunting, but are providing a smaller field of view (fov) and are therefore less suited for bird watching and other dynamic applications.
+Zoom binoculars also come in handy when hunting, but are providing a smaller field of view (fov) and are therefore less suited for bird watching and other dynamic applications.

 Beginners in astronomy sometimes have the desire to purchase zoom binoculars, because they allow them to look at a wider area, and focus on a certain part of the sky, where they find the detail they want to look closer at.
-In theory, it sounds good, but in practice, these zoom binoculars have so many compromises on an optical performance that the actual image quality is very poor.
+In theory, it sounds good, but in practice, these zoom binoculars have so many compromises on optical performance that the actual image quality is very poor.

-When buying high-quality zoom binoculars, there is a possibility that you can watch fast-moving birds at a lower magnification and follow them in motion.
+When buying high-quality zoom binoculars, there is a possibility that you can watch fast-moving birds and other wildlife at a lower magnification and follow them in motion.
 Lower magnification is also suitable for slower, bigger birds and those in nests.
 When you want to see more details, and, for example, define their gender and age, then you put it on a higher magnification, so you get a better resolution to see the details better.

-Leica Duovid offers switch-over magnification from 8x to 12x.
+Leica Duovid zoom binoculars offers switch-over magnification from 8x to 12x.
 When viewing with 8x magnification, the image is steady.
 12x magnification gives you a more detailed image but it is recommended to mount the Zoom binoculars on a tripod for easier observation.

-Best Zoom Binoculars - Leica Duovid Series ( 8+12x42 mm)
+Best Zoom Binoculars - Leica Duovid Series ( 8+12x42 mm) zoom binocular

 Scroll down to products